top of page

 foetal alcohol spectrum disorder

-Let's start with FASD or Foetal Alcohol Syndrome Disorder …can be the outcome for the child that has been exposed to alcohol while in the womb– prenatal alcohol exposure can cause a variety of problems.
+FASD or Foetal Alcohol Syndrome Disorder …can be the outcome for the child that has been exposed to alcohol while in the womb.
+We've all seen the warnings on bottles and cans, prenatal alcohol exposure can cause a variety of permanent problems for thechild affected.

 Problems including